 Job Locations and Reviews

-Pride Plumbing came out and provided cost estimates to 1) call in our septic pumping truck, uncover the septic tank, remove the lid, pump it out, clean the tank’s filter (if applicable), ensure proper drainage and flushing, reset the lid, and cover the tank back up; and 2) use an excavator to trench a ditch from the house to the town sewer tap to expose and remove the outside cast iron and Orangeburg main sewer septic drain line; install a new 4-inch PVC sewer drain line (connecting it to the town's sewer tap at the edge of the property and the main drain line underneath the home) along with proper cleanouts and fittings per code; install tracer wire in the ditch along with the new sewer drain line; and backfill, tamp, and spread grass seed and straw after the work has been inspected and approved by Randolph County's Inspection Department.
+Pride Plumbing came out and 1) used an excavator to trench a ditch from the house to the town sewer tap to expose and remove the outside main sewer septic drain line; 2) installed a new 4-inch PVC sewer drain line (connecting it to the town's sewer tap at the edge of the property and the main drain line underneath the home) along with proper cleanouts and fittings per code; 3) installed tracer wire in the ditch along with the new sewer drain line; and 4) backfilled, tamped, and spread grass seed and straw after the work was inspected and approved by Randolph County's Inspection Department.